Orange County Child Custody Attorney

 What if parents can’t agree on a legal custody issue for their child?

 When an order of joint legal custody exists, the family court expects parents to work together and cooperate to further the best interests of a child.
 Sometimes, however, it’s not that simple. our Orange County child custody lawyer team have litigated countless cases where parents can’t agree on some decision that has to be made for a child and it results in a fight and/or one parent taking unilateral action.
 Here are some of the top issues that Parents most often disagree about during a child custody case in Orange County:

 - Where the child will attend school.
 Parents that have split up live in different locations and most often a parent wants the child to go to school close to that parent’s house.
 Usually, the child will attend school in the “custodial” parent’s school district, but that is not always the case.
 We have litigated cases where the non-custodial parent was given sole legal custody over a particular legal custody issue for a child.

 - What religious affiliations the child will or will not have.
 Both partners in the marriage might have different religious upbringings or beliefs.
 Determining which religion, if any, to encourage during the child’s upbringing frequently becomes a heated discussion.

 - What medical decisions are to be made.
 Parents often disagree about the medications a child should take, what doctor they will see, whether a specialist is needed, whether the child need orthodontic work, and so forth.
-And these medical expenses will be factored into setting the designated Child Support amount that one parent will have to pay.
+And these medical expenses will be factored into setting the designated amount of support for the child that one parent will have to pay.

 - What safety precautions must be taken for the child.
 For example, whether a child must ride in one particular car seat over another, or how the child will get to school, or the age in which it is appropriate to leave the child home alone.